-The security of premises can be monitored from access to the CCTV system off-site.
-Alarm call-outs are always attended by two people.
-Mobile phone carried and charged at all times.
+The security of premises can be monitored by access to the CCTV system off-site via an app.
+Before attending an alarm, an initial check of the premises is done, and the person will do a risk assessment.
+Alarm call-outs are preferably attended by two people.
+Mobile phones are carried and charged at all times.